Thysanoptera

 What are Thrips?

 There are 7,400 species of thrips in the world and quite a few are serious pests of plants.
-Some of the more commonly known thrips are Greenhouse thrip (Heliothrips haemorrhoidalis), Western Flower Thrips (Frankliniella occidentalis) and Plague thrips (Thrips imaginis).
+The most commonly encountered species in NZ are Greenhouse Thrips (Heliothrips haemorrhoidalis), Western Flower Thrips (Frankliniella occidentalis) and Onion Thrips (Thrips tabaci).

-Thrips are 0.5mm – 15 mm long and range in colour from white through yellow and brown to black.
-Thrips generally have wings that are fringed but this can only be seen with magnification.
-Thrips attack the flowers, fruit and foliage of vegetable crops and ornamental plants.
+Thrips attack the flowers, fruit and foliage of a wide range of vegetable crops and ornamental plants.
 Roses, fruit trees, azaleas, gladioli and a variety of vegetables such as tomatoes, onions and beans all suffer from thrip attacks.
 They also feed on a wide range of weeds.
+Thrips are 0.5mm – 15mm long, ranging in colour from white through yellow and brown to black.
+Thrips generally have fringes on their wings, but this can only be seen with magnification.

-During hot weather, weeds dry up and the insects migrate to more attractive plants.
-Thrips lay eggs inside plant tissue and the pupae feed on plant juices.
-Thrips also lay eggs in unopened buds making it difficult to control the insect.
+During hot weather, host weeds dry up and the insects migrate to more attractive plants.
+Thrips lay eggs inside plant tissue, where their hatched-out nymphs also feed on plant sap.
+Thrips also lay eggs inside unopened buds, which makes it difficult to control them with contact insecticides.

 Symptoms